Use These 30+ Phrases To Disarm A Narcissist When You Can’t Avoid Them

 - “I trust that we’ll handle this situation.”

-A Few Final Notes on Dealing With a Narcissist
+A Few Final Notes On Dealing With A Narcissist

 Again, while walking away (momentarily or for good) is the ideal way to respond to a narcissist, that can be easier said than done — especially when complicated family dynamics are involved, or the narcissist is someone in your workplace.
-If you must engage with a narcissist, keep the following considerations in mind.
+If you must engage with a narcissist, keep the following considerations in mind:

-- A narcissist isn’t going to accept blame or culpability for creating tension.
-That’s just not the way they’re wired.
+- A narcissist isn’t going to accept blame or culpability for creating tension — that’s just not the way they’re wired.
 Their ego won’t allow it.
-So, the end goal here shouldn’t be to get them to apologize or admit blame; it should be to diffuse the situation at hand.
+So, the end goal here shouldn’t be to get them to apologize or admit blame; it should be to de-escalate the situation at hand.

-- A narcissist is going to do everything they can to bait you into arguing with them — not so you can see each other’s perspectives, but so they can try to manipulate you into agreeing with theirs.
+- A narcissist is going to do everything they can to bait you into arguing with them, not so you can see each other’s perspectives, but so they can try to manipulate you into agreeing with theirs.
 As hard as it can be, try not to let them suck you into talking in circles with them.

-- A narcissist may fly into a narcissistic rage from the slightest provocation if their ego gets bruised.
-Inward signs of narcissistic rage include passive aggression, resentment, entitlement, and biting sarcasm.
-Outward signs may include screaming, personal attacks, blame-shifting, and other cruel and harmful behavior such as physical abuse.
-If you ever feel as though you’re in the presence of a person in narcissistic rage who is a threat to you, themselves, or anyone else, call 911 or your local emergency number.
+- A narcissist may fly into a narcissistic rage if their ego gets bruised.
+The first signs of narcissistic rage include passive aggression and biting sarcasm, which can develop into screaming, personal attacks, blame-shifting, and other cruel and harmful behavior, such as physical abuse.
+If you’re in the presence of a person in narcissistic rage who is a threat to you, themselves, or anyone else, call 911.

+- Dealing with a narcissist is extremely draining — it’s not normal to have to be on guard and analyze every word you say before you say it.
+Plan rest and activities you enjoy after those interactions to take care of yourself.

+Remember, a narcissist’s bad behavior is never your fault.
+It’s not fair, it’s not OK, and you don’t deserve it, though often they try to make you feel like you do.
+Sometimes, even having the perfect canned response ready won’t be enough to keep them in check.
+But hopefully, remembering a few little phrases to disarm a narcissist will get you out of some of those tough conversational spots, if not all of them.